ITSulu/it-projects-llc-odoo-saas-tools/saas_sysadmin_mailgun/doc/index.rst

 * Try to create client database as usual
 * On creating new client database a new mail domain will be created for it in your account of mailgun.com
-* This mail domain will be validated using Route53, all necessary dns records will be created
+* This mail domain will be validated using Route53, all necessary DNS records will be created
 * In the client database Outgoing mail configuration will be done
 * If you have installed this module https://github.com/it-projects-llc/mail-addons/tree/9.0/mailgun on template database as mentioned in ``Configuration in template database`` and